 If you want to watch Apple’s WWDC event today, you can do so directly in this post from the YouTube link above.
 You can also watch directly from the company’s YouTube page.

 You can also watch it directly on the Apple website by going to this link.
-Those that use the Apple TV app will also be able to watch it there.
+Those that use the

 Overall, if you are looking for an Apple event that reveals new products, you’re probably better to skip this one, but if you are heavily invested in the Apple ecosystem, it will probably still be worth checking out.

 And if you don’t feel like watching the WWDC event, don’t worry, we’ll be covering all the spicy news throughout the day.